microsoft/golazo/docs/meetings.md

 ## Planning Session (Every 1–2 weeks – 30-60 min)

-Many teams pair this meeting with retro to avoid having additional meetings on the calendar, but that can vary depending on how long the team usually spends on the retro content.
+Teams may pair this meeting with the retrospective meeting to avoid having additional meetings on the calendar, but that can vary depending on how long the team usually spends on the retro content.

 During planning, the team should: